-Matched savings for a home, car or education
+Matched savings for a home or for education

 The New Hampshire Community Loan Fund provides IDAs through a statewide network of community partner organizations.